aathn/mvk18/docs/source/methodology.rst

 ==========================

 .. figure:: ../resources/gantt.png
+   :name: gantt

    An overview of our waterfall project plan.
 The red dots indicate assignment milestones, orange indicates school semesters and blue and yellow indicate project phases.
 Since an agile workflow was used, specific tasks are not specified in this chart.

 A hybrid methodology was adapted combining the waterfall model with an agile workflow, specifically the model SCRUM.
-Specifically, a waterfall model was used to outline the main parts of the project, including initialization, planning, execution and closure phases (see figure 1).
+Specifically, a waterfall model was used to outline the main parts of the project, including initialization, planning, execution and closure phases (see :numref:`Fig. %s <gantt>`).
 During the execution phase the waterfall model was temporarily left, instead working in an agile manner using SCRUM.

 The decision was made to keep the phase involving only planning rather short in favor of the execution phase which involves a lot of planning,